AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 #### Design Rationale

-##### Why index-based deletion?
+**Why index-based deletion?**
-We chose index-based deletion instead of name-based deletion to:
+Index-based deletion was chosen over name-based deletion to:

 - Keep command syntax concise and consistent with other list-based commands.
 - Avoid ambiguity when multiple expenses share the same category or description.